 - Source: Most left, but dozens stayed behind and continued protesting, some Syrians

-He said about 60 Syrians had their residency permits canceled.
+- Source: 60 Syrians had their residency permits revoked

-But a United Arab Emirates official said the number of Syrians affected was much lower.
+In their statement, HRW said the UAE canceled the residency permits of about 50 Syrians for demonstrating.
+But a United Arab Emirates official told CNN on Monday that the number of Syrians affected was much lower.

 "The decision was not to renew the residence of a few people -- much less than 60.
 It was around 30," said the official, who did not want to be identified.
 "It was not to deport them or to send them to Syria.
 It was to give them the option to go anywhere they wish."